dialonce/dialonce.github.io/javascript/howto/index.md

 ---
 layout: default
-title: Dial Once JS SDK Documentation
+title: Dial Once JS TAG Documentation
 published: true
 ---

-Dial Once JS SDK
+Dial Once JS TAG
 ================

-This document covers how to use the `Dial Once SDK` with the latest asynchronous syntax.
-With this version of the tracking code, you can also place the `Dial Once SDK` snippet higher in the page without delaying subsequent content from rendering.
+This document covers how to use the `Dial Once TAG` with the latest asynchronous syntax.
+With this version of the tracking code, you can also place the `Dial Once TAG` snippet higher in the page without delaying subsequent content from rendering.

 ### Installation guide

-The `Dial Once SDK` snippet is a small piece of JavaScript code that you paste into your pages.
+The `Dial Once TAG` snippet is a small piece of JavaScript code that you paste into your pages.

-To begin using the `Dial Once SDK`, paste the following JavaScript snippet into your website template page.
+To begin using the `Dial Once TAG`, paste the following JavaScript snippet into your website template page.

 {% highlight javascript %}
 <script type="text/javascript">